dhivya003/dhivya003/README.md

 ## GitHub Stats
 ![Dhivya's GitHub stats](https://github-readme-stats.vercel.app/api?username=dhivya003&show_icons=true&theme=radical)

-## Favorite Quote
-"The only way to do great work is to love what you do."
+## "The only way to do great work is to love what you do."

 Feel free to reach out! 😊